conundrumer/vocoderosc/README.md

     ```

 ### Running on 2 computers ###
+In case a machine has difficulties running both components, you have the option of separating the system.

-To run the synthesizer component, follow steps 1 and 2 from above, modifying and running the file `vocoderosc/sendOSC.srp` instead of `vocoderosc/vocoderosc_1/sendOSC.srp`.
+To run the synthesizer component on a machine with libLO and PortAudio installed, follow steps 1 and 2 from above, modifying and running the file `vocoderosc/sendOSC.srp` instead of `vocoderosc/vocoderosc_1/sendOSC.srp`.
 Then enter the following commands from the `vocoderosc/` directory:
 ```sh
 $ make lo_server
 $ bin/lo_server
 ```

-To run the vocoder component, enter the following commands from the `vocoderosc/` directory:
+To run the vocoder component on a separate machine that has PortAudio installed, enter the following commands from the `vocoderosc/` directory:
 ```sh
 $ make pa_stream
 $ bin/pa_stream